 Import the .bun file into BreadStorm, then scale the formulas for your own baking.
-Be sure to download the free version of BreadStorm, if you haven't already.
+If you haven't done so already, be sure to download the free version of BreadStorm for Mac, or install the free BreadStorm Reader onto your iPad, iPhone, or iPod Touch.

 Our first example shows how to put MC's Learning Loaf into BreadStorm.